ayushsingh82/POL-Stealth/README.md

-# 🕵️‍♂️ ZEN-Stealth – Private Transactions on Horizen
+# 🕵️‍♂️ POL-Stealth – Private Transactions on Horizen

 Experience the next evolution of blockchain privacy on the Horizen Testnet with stealth addresses and cutting-edge zero-knowledge technology.

-ZEN-Stealth enables private fund reception on-chain, with unlinkable payment addresses, one-time use keys, and cryptographic guarantees — paving the way for true privacy in decentralized finance.
+POL-Stealth enables private fund reception on-chain, with unlinkable payment addresses, one-time use keys, and cryptographic guarantees — paving the way for true privacy in decentralized finance.

 ---